 Represented by the gallery 22,48 m².

-Caroline Delieutraz uses abundant materials in our information society: images and other data circulating in the flow of global electronic networks.
+Caroline Delieutraz uses abundant materials in our information society: images and other data that, without qualms, circulate in the flow of global electronic networks.
 The origin of these data, their conditions of appearance in the public space - Internet included -, their exploitation, their successive transformations and re-uses, their death and their rebirth are at the center of his work.
+On a daily basis, Caroline Delieutraz collects all kinds of materials available on the web, to manipulate and occupy, in her own way, this volatile world in perpetual motion.
+If it perpetuates what could be likened to the erasure of the "original", a relative notion in the world of copy-and-paste, it is not a question of either denying the origin of the data and the work done. by others.
+On the contrary, the direct provenance of the images is an integral, significant part of the work.

 Born in 1972 in Le Havre Lives and works in Paris.